 Have you have lost your dog, cat or another animal?
-The animals listed below are currently being held in Council's pound.
-If your animal is listed below, please contact Council's Animal Enforcement Team to arrange collection.
+If so, contact Council's Animal Enforcement Team to report your animal has been lost or check to see if your pet has been located and arrange for collection.

 What happens if a pet owner can't be located?

 When pet owners can't be located or are unknown, stray or seized animals are transported to Council’s pound for care while we continue our search for the owner.